st01k/ddl-tools/README.md

 npm start
 ```

+## NOTE:
-## NOTE: This app has not been tested on Windows or Mac platforms.
+This app has not been tested on and will currently not work on Windows or Mac platforms.